capitolmuckrakr/Gucci/README.md

 Perform a search for form LD1 or LD2 filings (lobbying registrations and lobbying activity reports) submitted for Lockheed Martin in 2013:

-    search = Gucci::House::Search.new(:client_name => "Lockheed Martin", :filing_year => 2013
+    search = Gucci::House::Search.new(:client_name => "Lockheed Martin", :filing_year => 2013)

 II.
 Contribution disclosures

 Perform a search for form LD203 filings submitted by Lockheed Martin and its individual lobbyists in 2013:

+    search = Gucci::House::Search.new(:organization_name => "Lockheed Martin", :filing_year => 2013, :contributions => true)

 The search is performed when `Gucci::House::Search.new` is called.
-You can then access the results of the search with `search.results`, which is simply an array of search result objects:
+You can then access the results of the search with `search.results`, an array of search result objects:

     results = search.results
     results.size
     => 100

-Each `Fech::SearchResult` object has the following attributes:
+Each result object has the following attributes:

-- amended_by
-- committee_id
-- committee_name
-- date_filed
-- date_format
-- description
+For lobbying filings:
 - filing_id
+- registrant_id
+- registrant_name
+- client_name
+- filing_year
+- filing_period
+- lobbyists

+For contribution filings:
+- filing_id
+- house_id
-- form_type
+- organization_name
-- period
+- remaining_items

 You can now work with the results as you would any Ruby array.